MooersLab/emacs-learning-spiral-hydra/README.md

 The parent pop-up menu is invoked by entering `C-c 1` from any buffer.
 Navigate to the child menus by clicking on the blue colored letter.
 Each child menu is a separate Hydra.
-Feel free to break these Hydras into a standalone Hydras.
+Feel free to break these Hydras into standalone Hydras.

 Menus (Hydras) specific to particular major modes and packages are under development as separate Hydras to minimize the nesting of Hydras.
 One child menu exists for LaTeX-mode.